Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 1.1 (Optional) Build JACK PortAudio with ASIO support for the MINGW64 environment

-Install the ASIO SDK through ‘vcpkg’ or download it (se pre-setup).
+Install the ASIO SDK through ‘vcpkg’ or download it directly, as described in the pre-setup section.

 -

-Create an environmental variable called “ASIOSDK_ROOT_DIR” and add the path “C:\vcpkg\installed\x64-windows\include\asiosdk” if located in standard vcpk paths.
+Create an environmental variable called “ASIOSDK_ROOT_DIR” and add the path “C:\vcpkg\installed\x64-windows\include\asiosdk” if located in standard vcpkg paths.

 -